dhylands/rshell/README.rst

 When using the commands, the /flash directory, and the /sdcard directory (if an sdcard is inserted) are considered to be on the pyboard, and all other directories are considered to be on the host.
-For an ESP based board you can only reference its directory by using the board name e.g. /pyboard etc..
+For an ESP based board you can only reference its directory by using the board name e.g. /pyboard etc.

 NOTE: rshell requires a fairly recent version of the MicroPython firmware, specifically one which contains the ubinascii.unhexlify